Monitors - New UI

 Ticket details | Select the check box Use default to use the default settings of the monitor type as configured in the ConnectWise PSA Integration.
 Refer to Map Datto RMM alerts to ConnectWise PSA tickets.
 (The subject line field below will appear grayed out.)
 If you don't want to use the default settings, clear the check box and select a Service Board (required), Type, Subtype, Open Status, and Closed Status from the drop-down lists.
 NOTE In order to select a Subtype, a Type must first be selected. |

-Once you have configured the monitor details, click Add Monitor, then click OK to execute the action.
-Or, click Cancel to close out of the confirmation dialog box.
-Once the monitor has been created, you will be redirected to the Device Summary page.
+Once you have configured the monitor details, click Add Monitor.
+Click Confirm to execute the action or Cancel to close out of the dialog box.
+Once the monitor has been created, you will be redirected to the device summary page.

 Viewing and managing monitors